CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 .. note::

-    You may decide to make subdirectories for `render` and `export` if those files start to become very large.
+    You may decide to make subdirectories for rendering and exporting code if  single files start to become very large.

 Running tests